MagicMirrorOrg/MagicMirror/modules/README.md

 ***speed* Number** - Optional, The speed of the hide animation in milliseconds.
 ***callback* Function** - Optional, The callback after the hide animation is finished.

 To hide a module, you can call the `hide(speed, callback)` method.
-You can call the hide method on the module instance itselve using `this.hide()`, but of course you can also hide an other module using `anOtherModule.hide()`.
+You can call the hide method on the module instance itself using `this.hide()`, but of course you can also hide another module using `anOtherModule.hide()`.

 **Note 1:** If the hide animation is canceled, for instance because the show method is called before the hide animation was finished, the callback will not be called.<br>
 **Note 2:** If the hide animation is hijacked (an other method calls hide on the same module), the callback will not be called.<br>